cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

     port: 22
 ```

-The complete hash at `config` can be retrieved from your test by calling `CfValidator.configuration.extensions`.
+The complete hash at `config` can be retrieved from your test by calling `Validator::Api.configuration.extensions`.
 > Note that the configuration will be globally available to all running extensions.

 ```ruby